Afar Logo

 Roaming License

-You need the PulsAR-24027 "point-to-multipoint" firmware version 6.00 and above.
-In addition, the radios need to be licensed for this capability.
+The radios need to be licensed for this capability.
 When you attempt to configure multiple receive channels you may get a message indicating that the radio is not enabled for roaming.
 In that case, contact Afar Communications to purchase the key.
 You will need a key for each roaming radio and also for the hubs where roaming radios attach.

 AFAR Communications, Inc | 81 David Love Place | Santa Barbara, CA | USA 93117